MIRAGE IIIS HA PILOT, 1979

 Given the nature of HI ALT missions, the use of anti-g garments was not foreseen;

 The Swiss AF also decided not to use pressurized gloves.
 This explains the fact that the pressure feed hoses connectors blanked by aluminium plugs.

 - details of the helmet's rear and front hold-down harness

-The device connected to the suit for the comfort of the QRA strapped-in pilot and had to be disconnected by ground personnel before the start-up procedure.
+The ventilated suit was intended to increase the comfort of the pilot strapped into the aircraft during QRA shifts; a mobile cooling unit fed the ventilated suit.
+It had to be disconnected by ground personnel before the start-up procedure.

 During the flight, no direct cooling was provided to the pilot and the ventilated suit connector was stored under the ARZ 30 suit.